Skip to main content

 Step 2: Prepare and Submit Your Application

 Applications go to the Development and Regulatory Services Department at 8550 Young Road.
 Chilliwack also accepts digital submissions through their MyCity Portal for most residential project types.
-New Part 3 buildings (larger commercial or multi-family structures) still require hard-copy submissions, but for a standard new home or renovation, online is available.
+New Part 3 buildings (larger commercial or multi-family structures) still require hard-copy submissions, but for a standard new home or renovation, online submission is available.

 A complete application for a new single-family home includes: